-Question: What determines the color of neon lights?
-Answer: As in just about all gaseous discharge lamps, the color that neon lights glow is set by several factors, including:
+Question: What is the Color of a Neon Light?
+Answer: As in just about all gaseous discharge lamps, they establish the color that neon lights glow by manipulating several factors, including:

 - The type of gas inside the neon light’s glass tubing.

 - The amount gas (pressure) inside the tube.

 - Also, the type of fluorescent coating on the inside surface of the tubing.

 - The color of the glass tubing itself.